Eva (novel): Reception

 Eva is one of Peter Dickinson's best-known books.
 The author says: "80% of my mail, almost all of it from the USA, is about this one book.
 This baffles me."
 The novel is used in classroom study to stimulate discussion of medical ethics, animal rights and other issues.
+Dickinson professes "mixed feelings about his books being studied in schools" and he currently publishes a reply to Professor Carter, with 2001 copyright date, "A Letter in Response to an Article About Teaching Eva".
+He contrasts with "Professor Carter" and others "the naive reader ... [who] is doing no more than experiencing the book by re-imagining my invention, in something like the manner in which I imagined it."
+For him, he says, "it's enough if the naive one simply takes it aboard as part of his/her subconscious awareness."

 Neil Philip in the Times Literary Supplement called Eva "one of the better books of a first-rate writer.
 It is highly provocative, it has tenderness, humour and passion.
 It involves the reader from the very first page and will not quickly leave the mind."
 Ethel Heins in a Horn Book review called it "a work of passion and eloquence, and its sobering significance increases in proportion to the reader's maturity."
 In an academic journal article ten years later, Kathryn V. Graham placed Eva in a tradition of British children's literature that elevates the rural setting above the urban (Exodus from the City).

 Betty Carter took a "Second Look" at Eva in the September/October 2001 issue of The Horn Book Magazine.
 She cites Eva as a good illustration of Dickinson's place as a thought-provoking author for young adults.
 "The topics raised in Eva transcend the fleeting concerns of adolescence.
 Dickinson shows tremendous respect for his readers and their ability to grapple with hard issues that range from euthanasia to the influence of the media."

-Dickinson professes "mixed feelings about his books being studied in schools" and he currently publishes a reply to Professor Carter, with 2001 copyright date, "A Letter in Response to an Article About Teaching Eva".
-He contrasts with "Professor Carter" and others "the naive reader ... [who] is doing no more than experiencing the book by re-imagining my invention, in something like the manner in which I imagined it."
-For him, he says, "it's enough if the naive one simply takes it aboard as part of his/her subconscious awareness."